The Top 20 Task Management Apps to Help Manage Your Team

 Taskade

-Targeted at busy remote teams, Taskade is one of the task management apps that stands out from the crowd.
-Available for various platforms, including Linux, it features an artificial intelligence assistant for better task organization.
 In addition, the service also lets you create brainstorms and organize tasks in various types of visualization, as well as manage projects in real time.
 Another positive aspect is that this system allows video calls between the various team members.

-Cost: Free for teams (paid plans with premium features starting at 4.65 € per month per user).
+Cost: Free for teams (paid plans with premium features starting at 10€ per month per user).

 TickTick

 This is the platform that excels at “organizing every aspect of your life”.
 With TickTick, tasks can be added by voice, e-mail, or even Siri.
 It has the advantage of classifying tasks by priority, location, and duration, as well as being able to create recurring tasks.
-Users of this task management app also have wellness features such as “white noises” or the Pomodoro Technique, which can be used to reduce anxiety and increase productivity.
-All tasks in this app can be shared with a team of up to 28 elements.

-Cost: Free (for team sharing, a subscription starting at 2.17 € per month is required).
+Cost: Free (for team sharing, a subscription starting at 2.17€ per month is required).

 Todoist

 If you seek to evaluate productivity and goals achieved, Todoist is the right choice.
 Besides making task management very simple, this task management app allows you to prioritize and add reminders, labels, and filters, or display them on a Kanban-style board.
-Added to this is the advantage that the app allows you to delegate tasks to others and receive notifications when they are completed, a team inbox, and unlimited project history.

-Cost: Paid plans with premium features starting at 6 € per month per user.
+Cost: Paid plans with premium features starting at 6€ per month per user.

 Trello

-It’s simple, yet powerful and flexible: Trello uses a visual format for greater collaboration in teams, even if they are in remote mode.
-Like the other task management apps on this list, Trello offers much more than work organization.
 The platform allows you to create meetings and brainstorms, as well as centralize all CRM requests by connecting to the system you use in your company.
 On top of all this is the ability to automate almost any action within the platform.

-Cost: free (paid plans starting at 4.60 € per month per user).
+Cost: free (paid plans starting at 4,60€ per month per user).

 WEDO

-Made and hosted in Switzerland, a country known for its web privacy laws, this platform covers all aspects of a team, from meetings to real-time task tracking.
 WEDO offers a wide range of features, helping to prepare and conduct meetings (it even gives a great help in writing minutes), and allows a simple and efficient management of tasks and projects, managing departments and teams in an unlimited way.
 This is one of those apps that you’ll want to try out.

-Cost: starting at 19.90 € per user.
+Cost: starting at 19,90€ per user.

 When I Work

-When I Work takes a different approach: this app allows task management by creating a schedule for each of the elements.
+When I Work takes a different approach: this app allows task management by creating a schedule for each of the members.
 This allows greater control of the activities in the time spent for each of the tasks.
 In addition, it allows you to manage shifts and see the availability of the teams, either at one or multiple locations.

 One of the main components is the app for Android and iOS, which allows each of the team members to control everything they are responsible for.

-Cost: starting at 2.30 € per user.
+Cost: starting at 2,30€ per user.

 Workflowy

 It claims to offer a “simple way to stay organized”: Workflowy is a platform intended primarily for individuals, while keeping a version for teams.
 It allows you to synchronize tasks across all devices and all operating systems, including Linux.
-With a few steps and a quick learning curve, this appallows you to organize tasks using “Bullet journaling” templates or the “Getting Things Done” mode, improving time management and, consequently, productivity.

-Cost: Free (offers paid plans for individuals and teams starting at 4.64 € per month per user).
+Cost: Free (offers paid plans for individuals and teams starting at 7,88€ per month per user).

 Wrike

-The marketing team and the IT team can coexist in the same platform: Wrike is more than just a task management app.
-It’s a management suite that promises to increase the speed of project delivery by 45% and reduce the number of required meetings by 70%.
 The premise is to put all the company’s departments in one app that allows true management and communication between departments.
-Wrike allows you to create custom dashboards and department-specific automations, as well as integrations with the software already used in the company and specific automations for certain departments or user groups.
+Wrike allows you to create custom dashboards and department-specific automations.
+It also allows integrations with the company’s own software and specific automations for certain departments or user groups.

-Cost: free (paid plans with premium features starting at 9 € per month per user).
+Cost: free (paid plans with premium features starting at 9€ per month per user).

 Zenkit

-This is not just a platform: it is a suite of six different apps that brings together everything needed to manage teams and companies.
+This is not just a platform: it is a suite of six different apps that bring together everything needed to manage teams and companies.
 Zenkit allows the separate subscription of each product, thus adapting to the needs of the team.
-There are provided apps for project, form, and messaging management, and there are offered features ranging from smart lists to resource management.

 Cost: free (paid plans vary depending on the subscribed app).